fred3578/JystrupSite/wp-content/plugins/advanced-ads/readme.txt

 Would you like to know if there is a certain feature, what the optimized setup would be, or how to implement your client’s demands?
 Just [open a thread in the forum](https://wordpress.org/support/plugin/advanced-ads#new-post)!

-I built Advanced Ads based on my experience delivering millions of ads per month.
+Based on my experience as a publisher with millions of monthly served ads, I've developed Advanced Ads to be the best solution for WordPress ads.

 [Full Feature List](https://wpadvancedads.com/features/).